-- 5. Changes in Final Exam times are granted for only three reasons: - a.
+- 1. All double period classes will have their exam according to the first named period. - 2.
+No exams are to be given other than the scheduled time. - 3.
+Changes in Final Exam times are granted for only three reasons: - a.
 A student has three or more final exams on the same day.
 No student is expected to take more than two in-class examinations on a given day per Section 9.4.2.C of the Northwestern College faculty handbook. - b.
 Illness.
 The illness must be severe enough to require medical treatment and a student may be asked to provide a doctor's note verifying the illness. - c.
 A personal or family emergency.

-You may go to the Registrar Office to obtain a Final Exam Change form, or you may print one from the following link:
+You may go to the registrar's office to obtain a Final Exam Change form.